 John D. Doak was sworn in as Oklahoma’s 12th Insurance Commissioner on January 10, 2011.
-For the Tulsa native, it was the culmination of a decades-long dream to combine his two passions: insurance and politics.
+He was

-Shortly after graduation, Doak opened his own small business in Tulsa.
-Over the course of six years, he received numerous awards and commendations for his success, including being named the third Top Life Producer for Farmers Insurance.
+Shortly after graduation, Doak opened his own branch of the Farmers Insurance Agency in Tulsa.
+As the business began to grow, he hired other agents to meet the needs of Tulsa-area consumers.
+Over the course of six years, he received numerous awards and commendations for his success, including being named Farmers’ third Top Life Insurance Salesman in the nation.

-Such diverse experience in the industry, from small business owner to corporate executive, gives Commissioner Doak a unique and broad understanding of how insurance works and knowledge that benefits the businesses and citizens of Oklahoma.
-He is committed to ensuring that Oklahomans have access to affordable, transparent health care within a competitive, robust market that also helps businesses succeed.
+Such diverse experience in the industry, from small business owner to corporate executive, gives Commissioner Doak a unique and broad understanding of how insurance works; knowledge that benefits the businesses and citizens of Oklahoma.
+He is committed to ensuring that Oklahomans have access to affordable, transparent health care within a competitive, robust market that helps businesses succeed.